 Settlement takes place three business days after a trade occurs.
 For settlement through CHESS, payment and title exchange take place simultaneously.

-Settlement occurs automatically three business days after a trade takes place (referred to as T+3).
+Settlement occurs automatically two business days after a trade takes place (referred to as T+2).
 It is an automatic process provided by ASX, and involves two simultaneous processes:

 - Payment is made for the trade by electronic transfer.

 - The legal ownership of the security is transferred to the buyer.